 - Practicing integrated pest management.
 This approach uses the least toxic means to solve a problem, avoiding herbicides and pesticides whenever possible.
-The only herbicide used in four years was a natural herbicide needed to eradicate an exotic plant species that took over an entire landscape.
+The only herbicide we’ve used in four years was a natural herbicide needed to eradicate an exotic plant that took over an entire landscape.

 - Not using neonicotinoids, which persist in the environment and harm bee health.